 West Hollywood has a lot going for it.
-Rent-controlled apartments, rainbow-painted crosswalks, and a free drunk trolley to carry your ass home on the weekends.
-And of course, lots and lots of restaurants.
+Rent-controlled apartments, rainbow-painted crosswalks, and a free trolley to carry your drunk ass home on the weekends.
+And of course, a lot of restaurants.

-But for all the fantastic places there are to eat here, there’s an even bigger plague of entirely mediocre ones that continue to pull in the crowds.
+But for all the fantastic places there are to eat here, there’s an even bigger plague of entirely mediocre spots that continue to pull in the crowds.
 And you’ll probably end up at a few of them at some point.
-Whether it be with a corporate client who’s only impressed with nice views or your childhood best friend who won’t stop until she’s locked eyes with Rachel Zoe, here’s how to navigate the 12 most mediocre restaurants in Weho.
+Whether it be with a corporate client who’s only impressed by nice views, or your childhood best friend who won’t rest until she’s locked eyes with Rachel Zoe, here’s how to navigate the 15 most mediocre restaurants in Weho.

 Gracias Madre needs no introduction.
-Frankly, there’s a decent chance you’re currently reading this right now from their patio.
-But for all the hoopla and (very delicious) margaritas they’re serving, the fact is that the menu is entirely uninspiring.
+Frankly, there’s a decent chance you’re currently reading this from their patio.
+But for all the hoopla and very delicious margaritas they’re serving, the fact is their food is nothing more than colorful cardboard.
 It’s one thing to take meat and cheese out of Mexican food, it’s another to do it badly.
 But that’s exactly what this middling vegan restaurant has done.
 So the next time all the girls get together for a “Gracias night!!,” eat beforehand.
 Nobody wants to be stuck staring at a plate the waiter just triumphantly announced as cashew puree.

-Catch is yet another breathtaking Weho rooftop restaurant full of people who pay for their Instagram followers.
+Catch is yet another breathtaking Weho rooftop spot full of people who pay for their Instagram followers.
 This seafood-heavy restaurant was gifted to us from New York, and judging by the long lines of Louboutins click-clacking their way down Melrose to eat there, West Hollywood is in full gratitude mode.
-As for the food?
-Nothing terrible, nothing great.
-But average isn’t a word you want associated with a $500 meal you had to wait a month for.
+As for the food, nothing’s terrible, but nothing’s great.
+But average isn’t a word you want associated with a $300 meal you had to wait a month to experience.
 Proceed accordingly.

-We’ve got to hand it to Tortilla Republic - they’ve made a killing for nearly five years now serving passable Mexican food to gay men who’ve never stepped foot outside of Weho and their girlfriends who never turn down another round.
-The modern space on Robertson is certainly nice to look at and their daily happy hour (3-7pm and all day Monday) is admittedly pretty stellar, but if you treat this place like anything more than just another spot to grab some weekday margaritas, you’re doing it all wrong.
+We’ve got to hand it to Tortilla Republic - they’ve made a killing for more than seven years now serving passable Mexican food to gay men who’ve never stepped foot outside of Weho and their girlfriends who never turn down another round.
+The modern space on Robertson is certainly nice to look at and their daily Happy Hour (3-6pm) is admittedly pretty stellar, but if you treat this place like anything more than just another spot to grab some weekday margaritas, you’re doing it wrong.

 Crossroads is most well known for being that place your vegan friend swears will change your views on vegan food, but ultimately never does.
 Yes, their “chicken” and waffles and eggplant lasagna are pretty good, but you know what’s better?
 Actual chicken and waffles and lasagna.
 The space on Melrose is very nice, though your low-key healthy lunch spot this is not.
 Crossroads is aggressively fancy and you’ll be shoveling out the money to prove it.